-Educational opportunities in the Ozarks took an important step forward April 3, 1990, when residents of Springfield and 13 surrounding public school districts voted to establish a "community technical college."
-As the region's new comprehensive community college, Ozarks Technical Community College provided an open admission, two-year college with a focus on technical education.
-Citizens now could earn a one-year Certificate, two-year Associate of Applied Science degree (A.A.S.), or an Associate of Arts degree (A.A.).
+As a result of the vote in 1990, OTC became the region's comprehensive community college and provided an open admission, two-year college with a focus on technical education.
+Citizens could earn a one-year certificate, two-year associate of applied science degree (A.A.S.), or an associate of arts degree (A.A.).
 Word spread quickly of OTC's commitment to small class sizes, its professional faculty and staff, diverse curriculum and focus on quality.

-In September 1991, with 1,198 college credit students, OTC opened its doors at Cox Medical Center North and at 815 N. Sherman in Lincoln Hall and Graff Hall, facilities which formerly housed the Graff Area Vocational Technical Center.
+In September 1991, with 1,198 college credit students, OTC opened its doors at Cox Medical Center North and at 815 N. Sherman in Lincoln Hall and Graff Hall, facilities that formerly housed the Graff Area Vocational Technical Center.
 These two buildings became the cornerstone of the campus.

-In 1996, Ozarks Technical Community College, on its first attempt, received accreditation from the Higher Learning Commission of the North Central Association of Colleges and Schools.
+In 1996, OTC received accreditation from the Higher Learning Commission of the North Central Association of Colleges and Schools.

-OTC's potential to meet the job training needs of the area became apparent.
-New programs were developed and existing programs continually revised with guidance and input from the members of the 41 programs advisory committees, who are citizens and business and industry leaders.
-Since 1991, more than 200,000 citizens of southwest Missouri have taken advantage of one or more of the College's educational services.
+OTC's potential to meet the job-training needs of the area became apparent.
+New programs were developed and existing programs continually revised with guidance and input from the members of the 41 programs' advisory committees, made up of residents along with business and industry leaders.
+Since 1991, more than 200,000 citizens of southwest Missouri have taken advantage of one or more of the college's educational services.

-Enrollment grew at an annual compound rate of 13.3% between 1991 and 2009.
+Enrollment grew at an annual compound rate of 11.4 percent between 1991 and 2014.
 Not only did enrollment soar, but quality education continued to prevail.
 In February 2001, OTC was given a 10-year reaccreditation from the North Central Association.

-With this growth rate the campus expanded to accommodate the demand for facilities.
+With this growth rate, the campus expanded to accommodate the demand for facilities.
 The Norman K. Myers Technical Education Center opened in the summer of 1997, the Information Commons in the summer of 1998, the Information Commons East in the summer of 1999, and the Industry and Transportation Technology Center in 2000.
 Renovation of historic Lincoln Hall was completed in 2001, after the building was placed on the National Register of Historic Places in May 2000.
 A plaque recognizing the building's placement on the National Register, honoring it as the first Julius Rosenwald School in Missouri was unveiled in August 2004.
 The Information Commons West opened in 2002.
 The newly renovated Graff Hall reopened in the fall of 2003.
 The pedestrian mall was funded by a state grant and the fountain was made possible by a gift from John Q. Hammons.

 The first classes were held at the OTC Richwood Valley Campus in the spring 2007 semester.
-Named for the historic area where the campus now stands, Richwood Valley is located on Highway 14 between the cities of Ozark and Nixa.
+Named for the historic area where the campus now stands, the Richwood Valley campus is located on Highway 14 between the cities of Ozark and Nixa.

-The College's growth continued in the fall of 2007, when its fine arts programs moved to the third floor of the Jim D. Morris Building, in the Gillioz Theatre complex in downtown Springfield.
+The college's growth continued in the fall of 2007, when its fine arts programs moved to the third floor of the Jim D. Morris Building, in the Gillioz Theatre complex in downtown Springfield.
 Later that fall, the Center for Workforce Development expanded into a new location just west of the OTC Springfield Campus.
 In 2008, the OTC Waynesville Center moved to a new 10,300 square foot facility in the Townfield Plaza Center, and OTC assumed the operation of the Licensed Practical Nursing program at Gibson Technical Center in Reeds Spring.